polgreen/control2/README.md

 ## DSSynth Toolbox

-DSSynth is a MATLAB Toolbox that synthesizes digital controllers considering finite word-length (FWL) effects for physical plants represented by transfer-function or state-space, with fixed-point numerical representation and dynamic input ranges.
+DSSynth is a MATLAB Toolbox that synthesizes digital controllers w.r.t. the stability specification, considering finite word-length (FWL) effects for physical plants represented by transfer-function or state-space equations.
+DSSynth considers fixed-point numerical representation for the digital controller and dynamic input ranges for the closed-loop control system.
 Currently, there are two versions of the DSSynth toolbox: command-line and MATLAB application.

-Supported Property:

-* Stability;

 #### Useful Links: